gooddata/gooddata-python-sdk/gooddata-afm-client/docs/ActionsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **explain_afm**
-> file_type explain_afm(workspace_id, afm_execution)
+> explain_afm(workspace_id, afm_execution)

 AFM explain resource.

 The resource provides static structures needed for investigation of a problem with given AFM.
-The structures differs for AQE and for Calcique.
-They are either MAQL (internal form of AFM) and logical and physical models (LDM and PDM) of corresponding workspace or MAQL and GRPC and WDF models.
+The structures are MAQL (internal form of AFM) and GRPC and WDF models.

 ### Example